BBN-Q/libaps2/README.md

-C/C++ Driver for the BBN APSv1
+C/C++ Driver for the BBN APSv2
 ===============================

 This repository provides the C++ (with a C calling API) driver for controlling the second generation [BBN Arbitrary Pulse Sequencer](http://quantum.bbn.com/tools/aps).
 In addition to the C driver we provide thin wrappers for Matlab and Julia.

 Documentation
 -------------
-Further documtation can be found ???.
+Further documentation can be found ???.

 License
 -------------